nrjess/twitter-sna/README.md

       or extract files from ZIP file copy of the repository obtained from GitHub.
-  - `scripts`: This folder is where you can find the key files you will need to use if you want to re-run our analyses on your own computer.
+  - `scripts`: This folder is where you can find the key files you will need to use if you want to run these analyses on your own computer.
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
-  - `DESCRIPTION`: This file is a brief, structured description of the package that is required by R package building conventions.
-It holds essential meta-data.
   - `LICENSE`: This file contains the terms of the license that applies to all source code in this repository.
   - `README.md`: This file is obtained by knitting the `README.Rmd` file and is used by GitHub to display information about the package.
-Do not edit it manually: just re-knit `README.Rmd` to update it.
 In R Studio, you can read the formatted version by opening the file and clicking the Preview button.
   - `README.Rmd`: This file gives an introduction to the package.